vjohndo/ternion/README.md

 # Ternion
 Ternion is a React & three.js app that demonstrates 3D computer graphics in the browser using WebGL.
-It is a simulation featuring a physics engine, object collision, adjustable camera, lighting and shadows.
+It is a physics simulation featuring object collisions, adjustable camera, lighting and shadows.
 Roll a ball around a racetrack modelled after a real Formula 1 track while avoiding track obstacles.

 > Load in view and instructions